aaravrai0723-cmd/flashcards-supa-expo/docs/IMAGE_PROCESSING_FIXES.md

 ```

 **Fix**:
-1. If no results, run `supabase/setup-storage-trigger.sql`
+1. If no results, run `supabase/scripts/setup-storage-trigger.sql` or use `./run-setup.sh --storage`
 2. Set up pg_cron for automated processing
 3. Or manually process: `./scripts/trigger-worker.sh`